diegoalarc/Challenge_up42/README.md

 To better understand what the NDVI values mean, we invite you to click on the following link:
 - [Press here](https://eos.com/blog/ndvi-faq-all-you-need-to-know-about-ndvi/)

-Here it is possible to observe the sample with the least cloudiness, located with center at the coordinates:
+Additionally, here it is possible to observe the NDVI sample with the least cloudiness, located with center at the coordinates:

 Latitude: 27.25